iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 - **Utilization:** Periodically revisit the query to detect newly exposed systems, using location and organization data to correlate with client networks.
 - **Next Step:** Alert the client to investigate these systems, integrating findings into ongoing security posture reviews.

-## Tips for Effective VAPT with Shodan
+## Tips for Effective Pentesting with Shodan

 - **Refine Queries:** Combine filters (e.g., `port:22 product:OpenSSH version:7.4 os:Linux`) to reduce noise.
 - **Validate Findings:** Shodan data may be outdated; use Nmap or manual testing to confirm vulnerabilities.